Hybrid-Performance-Method/ask-hybrid/README.md

-If you're not familiar with the alexa voice model or lambda functions, check out the references below
+If you're not familiar with the alexa voice model or lambda functions, check out the references below.

 # Dependencies